 Any man who is confident (through proof) in his ability to make things happen with or without a job; can do without a job.

 Learn to recolonize opportunity in every situation you perceive as a bad situation.

-Here is a video i will continue to share till die because it is the only video that will get the whole point across because i think the new-age self-help movement is fucked up and quiet unintentionally misleading.
+Here is a video I will continue to share till I die because it is the only video that will get the whole point across because I think the new-age self-help movement is fucked up and quiet unintentionally misleading.

-It is your duty to have enough intuition to recognize bad advice, and the best way is stick to the old school legends like Earl Nightingale.
+It’s your duty to have enough intuition to recognize bad advice, and the best way is to stick to the old school legends like Earl Nightingale.

 Here is the video: